|What||Bullion IT Polo Cup Preview|

 |Community||South Africa National|

-Giordano is celebrating 95 years of his family in racing
+Giordano to celebrate 95 years of his family in racing

-Giordano Lupini heads to the historic Kyalami 9 Hour race meeting to celebrate a special anniversary aboard his Bullion IT Polo GTI over the weekend of 3-4 December.
-Lupini will mark 95 years of his family in motor racing when he takes to the grid in the weekend’s Polo Cup championship finale on Friday and Saturday.
+Giordano Lupini will celebrate a special anniversary aboard his Bullion IT Racing Polo GTI over the weekend of 10-11 December.
+Lupini will mark 95 years of his family in motor racing when he takes to the grid in the Polo Cup championship finale at Killarney’s G+A Motorsport Festival on Friday and Saturday.
+The weekend's Polo Cup races were transferred to Killarney this week after the scheduled Kyalami Joburg 9 Hour scheduled last Saturday, was postponed on international travel restrictions.

-Great grandfather Gigi not only started his car racing career in 1926, before going on to win his class in the ’27 Mille Miglia in a Buick.
-He was also instrumental in establishing the first 9 Hour race at the old Grand Central track.
-Gigi moved to South Africa in the 1930s, where he set up a construction business and before becoming entrenched in the local racing scene.
-He entered his ex-Mille Miglia and Monaco GP winning Ferrari and a swarm of Alfa Romeos in that first 9 Hour.
+Giordano's great grandfather Gigi Lupini started his car racing career in 1926, before going on to class success driving a Buick in the ’27 Mille Miglia.
+Gigi moved to South Africa in the 1930s, where he set up a construction business, before becoming entrenched in the local racing scene.
+His Scuderia Lupini entered the likes of John Love and Doug Serrurier in Copper-Maseratis,-Porsches and-Bristols in SA F1 races, and a Ferrari and a swarm of Alfa Romeos in the first-ever 9 Hour race at Grand Central.

-Giordano’s grandfather Mario shared one of those Alfas, a lightweight Sprint Veloce in that race with Horse Boyden, with brothers Gino and Italo also racing.
+Giordano’s grandfather Mario shared one of those Alfas, a lightweight Sprint Veloce in that race with Horse Boyden.
+Brothers Gino and Italo also raced.
 A successful tin-top racer, Mario later rubbed panels with Arnold Chatz, Basil van Rooyen and other SA legends.
-He competed in several 9 Hours, including after the race moved to Kyalami, 60 years ago, in 1961.
+He competed in several 9 Hours, at Grand Central and Kyalami.
 Today his grandad Mario is one of Giordano’s greatest fans.

 Gio’s dad Michele, and uncles Paolo and Rico, also made their presence felt on track.
 Michele enjoyed a successful career, winning race and rally titles primarily in Group N in the ‘80s, 1990s and early 2000s.
-Although it was a different race, Michele, Paolo and Rico also raced several Killarney Group N 9 Hours together over the years.
-Giordano started his own title winning career in karts before moving up to the main circuit where his combative style has earned him a solid reputation.
+Although it was a different race to this weekend's 9 Hour race later in the Killarney program on Saturday, Michele, Paolo and Rico also raced several Killarney Group N 9 Hours together over the years.

-Kyalami's SA National Volkswagen Polo Cup finals will commence with qualifying Friday morning before the first heat on Friday afternoon.
-The second race runs Saturday morning as part of an entertaining program leading up to the the main event.
-The Intercontinental GT Challenge finale Jo’burg 9 Hour starts midday.
-A limited number of pre-booked spectators will be allowed access to Kyalami.
-All races will be broadcast live on DSTV Supersport channel 215.
+Killarney's SA National Volkswagen Polo Cup finals commence with qualifying Friday morning before the first heat on Friday afternoon.
+The second race runs Saturday morning as part of an entertaining program of special G+A Festival classic races leading up to the the main event.
+The SA Endurance Championship finale 9 Hour starts midday.
+A limited number of pre-booked spectators will be allowed access to Killarney.
+All races will be live streamed via Killarney’s social media.

 Issued on behalf of Giordano Lupini